play-co/gcif/README.md

 Spatial filters are applied before color filters so that the image smoothness does not get disturbed by the weird value-aliasing of the color filters.

-The encoder exhaustively tries all of these SF+CF combinations, and the best 20 are then subjected to further entropy analysis.
+The encoder exhaustively tries all of these SF+CF combinations, and the best are then subjected to further entropy analysis.
 This additional step greatly improves compression by increasing the rate at which symbols are reused in the post-filtered data, which makes the data easier to compress.

-This generates encoded pixels and a filter description.
-The filter description is compressed with Huffman encoding and written to the file.
+The entropy analysis is accelerated by a 24-bit integer approximation that allows us to try all of the options in an acceptable amount of time.
+By being fast we are able to try more options so compression improves.

+After statistics are collected for the whole image, entropy analysis is re-run on the first 4000-ish selections to choose better filters with knowledge about the full image.
+This further improves compression by tuning all of the filters equally well across the whole image.

 ### Step 3.
 Order-1 Chaos Modeling and Encoding